ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/livy-notebooks/README.md

  },
  ...
 ```
-Also remove the following section (lines 52 to 55), because the configuraion of Spark is apapted automatically to the available resources in the Db2 Warehouse container:
+Also remove the following section (lines 52 to 55), because the configuraion of Spark is adapted automatically to the available resources in the Db2 Warehouse container:
 ```
 "session_configs": {
     "driverMemory": "1000M",